Frequently Asked Questions

 Cross Country Spikes: Spikes are specialty shoes used mainly to race, but occasionally might be incorporated into training.
 These are lighter shoes with "spikes" for grip on the bottom.
 They are lightweight and have better grip on the variety of surfaces that we run on (mud, gravel, sand, etc.)

 Running Watch: All runners should have a watch.
-Ultimately, the only thing that matters in our sport is how long it takes you to run 3.1 miles!
 All of our training at RHS is done by time.
 These can be simple watches with a start/stop timer, or more elaborate GPS running watches.
-You can find a chronological watch at Target, Fred Meyer, Amazon, etc. On the high end, watches can include GPS, heart rate monitors and other features.
-These should be worn to practice every day.
+You can find a chronological watch at Target, Fred Meyer, Amazon, etc. These should be worn to practice every day!

-Running Clothes: Technical fabrics used to make socks, shirts and shorts are all great because they wick away sweat and prevent blisters.
-They are lightweight and help you stay cool when its hot and warm when it's not.
+Running Clothes: Athletes need to bring layers to practice.
 Late Fall in the NW is can get rainy, windy, and cold days.
-Athletes need to bring layers to practice.
 Long sleeves, sweatshirts, rain jackets, sweatpants, running pants, a good hat and a pair of gloves will be helpful for training.
 If you're going to splurge on one of these, the socks are probably the most important.
 Take care of your feet and they'll get you where you want to go.

 Redmond Spirit Gear: You can Order Redmond XC Spirit Gear.
 The website will be open all season, but order ahead of time so that you can wear your gear to practice!

-Water Bottle: It is important to stay hydrated all day, and to bring a water bottle to practices to remain hydrated during workouts.
-Hydration packs (i.e. Camel Paks) or carriable water bottles are not necessary.
+Water Bottle: It is important to stay hydrated throughout the day, remember to drink a little a lot, not a lot a little!
+Bring a water bottle to practice.
+Hydration packs or carriable water bottles are not necessary.
 Just a basic water bottle with your name on it works great.

 Roller: You can buy a foam-roller, a stick-roller, or a lacrosse ball (or find something similar around your house).
 Self-massaging sore muscles is a great way to prevent tightness and injuries.
 You can do this one your own time before and after practice and bring to meets.